If you’re looking for a competitive home loan, then consider applying with the trusted Australian Military Bank.

-Established in 1959, the Australian Military Bank is the longest serving Defence financial institution in Australia.
-Dedicated to helping the men and women who protect our community, the Australian Military Bank are committed to providing its members with competitive rates and lower fees.
+Established in 1959, the Australian Military Bank is the longest-serving Defence financial institution in Australia.
+Dedicated to helping the men and women who protect our communities, the Australian Military Bank is committed to providing its members with competitive rates and lower fees.

 With over 48,000 members and 30 branches at major defence bases in Australia, the Australian Military Bank provides its members with access to more than 3,400 ATMS Australia-wide thanks to its affiliation with National Australia Bank (NAB) and rediATM network.

 Having managed in excess of $1.03 billion, the Australian Military Bank has been offering financial services to the Australian Defence Forces for over 50 years.

 Founded in 1959, the Australian Military Bank merged with Army Defence (NSW) Credit Union in 1983 and in 2015 a vote passed to change its name to Australian Military Bank (formerly Australian Defence Credit Union).

 Offering a range of mortgage products including Defence Home Ownership Assistance Scheme (DHOAS) and investment home loans, the Australian Military Bank is a trusted and reputable provider.